Who should replace Mike Martin Jr. as FSU baseball HC?

 The Resume:

-The ECU alum has been the head coach for the Pirates for eight season.
-In that time, he has led ECU to six regional births and four super regional appearances.
+The East Carolina alum has been the head coach for the Pirates for eight seasons.
+In that time, he’s led ECU to six regional births and four super regional appearances.
 He has nearly 20 years of college coaching experiences with time at UNC Wilmington, Vanderbilt, Notre Dame, LSU, UCF, and Ole Miss before his first head gig at East Carolina.

 A four-year letterman for the Pirates, Godwin was appointed as ECU’s 16th skipper in the school’s history on June 25, 2014 after completing a three-year stay at the University of Mississippi.
 During his seven years at the helm of the program, Godwin a three-time American Athletic Conference Coach-of-the-Year, has guided ECU to five NCAA Regional berths (2018, 2019 and 2021 Greenville Regional host), three Super Regional appearances, the 2019 and 2021 AAC Regular season titles, a pair of AAC Tournament crowns and a 258-130-1 (.665) overall record.